 For example, if you grow sun-loving vegetables in the shade, mildew problems are often more severe.

-So, grow plants in the right conditions, keep them well-fed and water well in dry weather.
+So, grow plants in the right conditions, keep them well fed and water well in dry weather.
 Don’t forget to feed the soil with plenty of well-rotted organic matter such as compost to promote a thriving root system that supports healthy growth above ground.

-Spend a little time researching seed catalogues for suitable varieties to reduce pest problems later on.
+Spend a little time researching seed catalogs for suitable varieties to reduce pest problems later on.
 Look out for carrot-fly-resistant carrots, for example, or seek out potatoes that shake off eelworm attacks.
 Raising happy, healthy plants is one of the easiest steps toward preventing pests in your garden.